Chapter 13 Bankruptcy Estate and Postpetition Claims

 However, if the Chapter 13 case is converted to Chapter 7, then the bankruptcy estate in the converted case consists only of the property held by the debtor at the filing date for the Chapter 13 case.
 Income and property after the commencement of the case but before the conversion to Chapter 7 becomes part of the fresh start that allows the debtor to continue life after the bankruptcy.
 However, if the conversion was based on fraud, then the bankruptcy estate at the date of the conversion, including property and income acquired postpetition, becomes the bankruptcy estate under Chapter 7.

 Because a Chapter 13 bankruptcy case lasts 3 or 5 years, there will be some claims that arise after the filing, most notably tax claims.
 Usually, the tax authorities will file a claim so that they are paid out of the debtor's plan.
-As a priority claim, the debtor must pay all tax claims in full—any unpaid tax claims are not dischargeable.
+As a priority claim, the debtor must pay all tax claims in full — any unpaid tax claims are not dischargeable.

 Another type of postpetition claim that will arise comes from new credit that the debtor needs during the course of the bankruptcy, such as obtaining a loan to fix a motor vehicle or for medical treatment.
 Such credit must be for property or services necessary for the debtor's performance under the plan.
 To protect the debtor from unwise financial decisions, the creditor must get prior approval from the trustee before the granting of credit.

 If the creditor grants the debtor credit before obtaining the approval of the trustee where it would have been practicable and the claimant should have known to get such approval but didn't do so, then the creditor's claim will be disallowed.
-As a result, the creditor's claim will not be discharged, since only claims provided for in the payment plan are discharged, but the creditor will have to wait until the close of the bankruptcy before collecting on its claim.
+As a result, the creditor's claim will not be discharged, since only claims provided for in the payment plan are discharged, but the creditor must wait until the close of the bankruptcy before collecting on its claim.

 Creditors with postpetition claims have 2 choices: